prakashdale/prakashdale.github.io/_posts/2020-07-11-helloworld.md

 excerpt: Hello world.
 First blog after created this site.
 ---

-I was looking for a solution to host a personal site to tell something about my self, what I do, my interests, hobbies, job, what I learnt today, or anything that comes to mind.
+I was looking for a solution to host a personal site to tell something about my self, what I do, my interests, hobbies, job, what I learnt new today, or anything else that comes to mind.
 And then came across [github-pages](https://pages.github.com/).
 This fits perfectly with my requirement and more over it will not cost anything for hosting and maintaining the site.

 ## Jekyll